 Developers in the R-3 zone have been able to achieve maximum densities.
 Developers in the R-4 and MUO zones have not achieved the maximum density allowed by the zones not because of constraints imposed by the City, but because of the choice of housing that is being developed.
-With the exception of the 265-unit apartment building on Crenshaw Boulevard approved in 2021, and the proposed Specific Plan apartment project on Crenshaw Avenue, developers are choosing to build two- to three-story townhome style condominiums.
+With the exception of the 265-unit apartment building on Crenshaw Boulevard approved in 2021, developers are choosing to build two- to three-story townhome style condominiums.
 In 2019 the City hosted a workshop with developers and architects to discuss impediments to development.
 The workshop identified development constraints related to parking.
 Parking requirements and other constraints discussions related to this workshop are further described in Section 4, Residential Development Standards, below.